 SEO API for developers

-Same 91-rule audit engine, accessible via plain HTTP.
+The MetricSpot SEO API runs the same 154-rule on-page + AI-readability audit as our dashboard, over plain HTTP.
 Bring your own language: curl, Node, Python, PHP, anything that speaks HTTPS.
-The same API keys also work with our MCP server.
+The same Bearer keys also work with our MCP server.

 No card needed.
 Results in 30 seconds.